NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/3rd-party-integration-guide.md

   Do not provide context for steps with a partial sentence that is completed by the numbered steps.

-  Mention any unique considerations between the 3rd-party and Cloudflare.
+  Mention any unique considerations between the 3rd-party and Khulnasoft.

 [**Prerequisites**](/style-guide/documentation-content-strategy/component-attributes/prerequisites/): Tasks or conditions that must be completed before a user can complete a series of steps.